 One of the best things you can do for yourself to help counteract the symptoms of Parkinson’s is to exercise.
 According to the National Parkinson Foundation, exercise can help minimize the tremors associated with Parkinson’s as well as improve motor coordination, balance and flexibility.

 Some studies even suggest that exercise helps to stop the spread of the disorder in the brain itself, although not conclusively.
 Your exercise program should include some combination of stretching, aerobic exercise and weightlifting.
-Talk about any potential exercise programs with your doctor or a physical therapist to make sure that your program challenges you enough to be effective without pushing you so far that you hurt yourself.
+Talk about any potential exercise programs with your doctor or consult a professional from a physical therapy center to make sure that your program challenges you enough to be effective without pushing you so far that you hurt yourself.